 The way things work in China is different, so the process of designing, building client relationship and workplace interactions are not as clearly defined or as smooth as in other countries.
 The honeymoon period of experiencing new culture and being constantly amazed by everything around you comes to an inevitable end shortly after your first 6 months in China passes, when you’ll start finding yourself constantly frustrated and annoyed with the Chinese way of doing things.

 As for the career development, if you are lucky enough, there is a great opportunity to gain work experience quickly.
 The chances are high that you’ll be working on some huge urban schemes or manage small projects on your own, being responsible for the whole designing process and having your own team to lead.
+Many firms have dedicated teams or roles that focus on specific projects or clients, allowing for specialized expertise and efficient project delivery.
 The kind of projects you will get to work on are amazing: facades, skyscrapers, money making office buildings, museums, train stations, schools to name a few.
 There is al lot of fields where you can gain experience from …if you’re lucky enough.

 On the other hand, there is also a big chance that you’ll end up doing only schematic design, for developers and competitions that never go beyond a few pretty renderings and some detailed floor plans.
 Be aware that in China there is no step by step designing process, starting from the sketch, brainstorming up to detailed solution.
 You should also be prepared for unreasonable deadlines.
 Most of Chinese clients need the things done by yesterday so you’ll be routinely requested a proposal for new projects with unreasonable (impossible) timings.
 Even if your design is never going to get to the construction site stage, you are expected to deliver detailed designs right from the start.
 No questions.
 China’s development laws and processes are a huge gray area and oftentimes involve many layers of concept and schematic designs before something is finally approved, this goes without saying some projects require local architects to move forward.